How Do I Move Files from One Dropbox Account to Another?

 -- Case from dropboxforum.com

 According to statistics, more than half of Dropbox users have two or more accounts, but they think that transferring files from one Dropbox account to another is very troublesome.
 Fortunately, we can rely on tools to get files transferred between Dropbox accounts easily and straightforwardly.
-Besides, the sharing feature of Dropbox also allows you to transfer files from one account to another.
+Besides, the sharing feature also allows you to move files between two Dropbox accounts as well.
 Please keep reading for detailed information.

 Part 1.
 Transfer Files Between Dropbox Accounts Directly

-Apply for a CBackup account, and log in with your email and password.
+Apply for a CBackup account.
+Download the CBackup client app and log in with your email and password.

 Step 2.
 Add Dropbox accounts to CBackup

 #1.
-Go to the My Storage tab and click Add Cloud.
-And pick Dropbox to hit Add.
+Go to the My Storage tab and click Dropbox to hit Authorize Now.
 Then, sign in to your Dropbox account to finish the authorization to connect CBackup with your Dropbox files.

 #2.
-After that, add your second Dropbox account likewise.
+After that, click + Add Cloud to add your second Dropbox account likewise.

 Step 3.
 Migrate files between Dropbox accounts

 #2.
-Edit the task name according to your need (optional).
-Hit Add Source to select a whole Dropbox cloud or select certain files you want to get migrated.
+Click New Task on the Sync Tasks screen, and edit the task name according to your need (optional).
+Click Add Source to select a whole Dropbox cloud or select certain files you want to get migrated.

 #3.
-Click on Add Destination to choose Single Cloud, and then add the targeted Dropbox account as the transferred destination.
+Tap Add Destination to choose another Dropbox account as the transferred destination.
 Finally, press Start Backup.

 Part 2.
 Migrate Files Between Dropbox Accounts with Shared Folder